dunglas/frankenphp/docs/config.md

 # ...
 ```

-Alternatively, the short form of the `worker` directive can also be used:
+Alternatively, you may use the one-line short form of the `worker` option:

 ```caddyfile
 {